weblegacy/commons-chain/src/site/markdown/cookbook.md

 often, the Actions can be standard, reusable Actions.

-Something else to note about <!-- Example 14 --> the above example is that we use the "LocaleChange" token as the <property>path</property> attribute.
+Something else to note about <!-- Example 14 --> the above example is that we use the "LocaleChange" token as the `path` attribute.
 This means that the story would be trigged by opening (for example) the "`/LocaleChange.do`" page.
 Even so, the path is
 _not_ part of our semantic